ericjiangxiao/RGB_Template/RGB-Template-Python/readme.md

     - Copy downloaded main.py to the src folder of the created project and overwrite the existing file

 ## Configuration
 Open main.py, search for "competition code section".
-In this section, modify the code as needed.
+In this section, edit your own code.

 For detailed step-by-step configuration instructions, see [Configuration Guide](configuration_guide.md).